 The higher the diversity of plants that you consume, the more prebiotics you consume, and the broader range of microbes you can support and maintain.

-I use Trufiber (also from Master Supplements) as my source of PHGG, and Biotagen from Klaire labs to add more diversity (it contains three of the most studied prebiotics - inulin, beta-glucan, and larch arabinogalactan).
+I use Sunfiber and Trufiber (also from Master Supplements) as my sources of PHGG.
+When I want to diversify my prebiotic sources more, I use Biotagen from Klaire labs to add more diversity (it contains three of the most studied prebiotics - inulin, beta-glucan, and larch arabinogalactan).

 Both prebiotic products can still be helpful in their own ways as the more diverse the prebiotic "fertilizer" - the more variety of microbes being supported.